 We’re working around the clock to treat children suffering from severe acute malnutrition with life-saving food like peanut paste.
 We’re also already working with the Government of Liberia on an ambitious, nationwide programme to reduce chronic malnutrition in children under five.

 Children who get the right nutrition will be better able to grow and learn, to participate in and contribute to their communities, and be resilient in the face of disease, disasters and other global crises.

 Every pound spent fighting child malnutrition delivers £16 worth of social, economic and environmental benefits in the future.

 So let’s do it.
 Liberia’s population is just 4.5 million, half of whom are children.
 We’re asking for your support to help us prevent malnutrition in Liberia.
 Together, we could change the future of an entire country.

-Every £1 you raise will be doubled by The Power of Nutrition, a charitable foundation, so that your donation will go even further.
+Every £1 you give will be doubled by The Power of Nutrition, a charitable foundation, so your donation will go even further.